BoustieA/Numpy-annimations/README.md

-The purpose of this small project is to play around numpy and mathematical equation of depth, projection and rotation.
+The purpose of this small project is to experiment with NumPy and mathematical equations related to depth, projection, and rotation.

-Here I aimed to create a small animation using those different concept with optimisation in mind :
-Using the best mathematical expression of the problem to fully exploit numpy parallelism.
+Here, I aim to create a simple animation by employing these concepts with optimization in mind.
+This involves utilizing the most efficient mathematical expressions for the problem to fully leverage NumPy's parallelism capabilities.

 ![Alt Text](trampoline.gif)